nicklafferty/craftycody/content/crafts/diy-stenciling-an-accent-wall-in-my-sunroom.md

 This will be very similar to the pocket door I did except I have to move this one around while lining it up for symmetry.
 A little added difficulty there.

 My main advice when stenciling would be to make sure you're using a foam roller or foam brush.
 They absorb a lot of your paint, but they apply it so thinly and that helps mitigate bleeding.
 I got plenty of it with this particular stencil anyway because of the super-thin dividing lines, but there would have been tons more if I had used a traditional brush or roller.

+Since the stencil is so large, I decided to start on the edge of the wall and in the middle versus the top or bottom.
+I wanted to make sure a full print of the stencil was happening at eye level.
+It created more work for me, so decide how you want your stencil to repeat in a way that works for you.